-- Describe validity and reliability: - Administrative data is collected by the Medical Informatics team.
-The process for verifying ITM data validity and reliability is conducted by quality associates within each department.
-Through the PDSA cycle, analysis will be conducted to determine process improvements, strengths and opportunities.
+- Describe validity and reliability: - Administrative data was collected by the Enterprise Analytics (Informatics) team.
+The process for verifying ITM data validity and reliability was conducted by quality associates within each department.
+Through the PDSA cycle, analysis was conducted to determine process improvements, strengths and opportunities.